Here are three native mobile software features that boost manufacturers' operations.

 2. Labor Data

 How much time went into a particular work order?
 A CMMS app will give a far more definitive answer to that question, with the ability for a technician to log the data as it happens, where it happens.
-Whether you’re tracking hours through the use of a timer or automatically inputting particular values for specific activities, capturing the data via a mobile app is a boost to efficiency.
+Whether you’re tracking hours through the use of a mobile timer or automatically inputting particular values for specific activities, capturing the data via a mobile work order on an app is a boost to efficiency.
 Plus, now that you don’t have to factor in time spent at a desktop, you can get a better sense of how long a particular task will take, allowing you to better manage your technicians’ days.

 3. Asset Condition